 What is an Ice Pick Headache?

 Ice pick headaches are formally known as ophthalmodynia periodica and are sometimes also called needle-in-the-eye syndrome or primary stabbing headache.
 Whatever you call them, they can be hard to deal with.
 These headaches are very sudden and extremely painful headaches that last only a matter of seconds1.

-The pain associated with this type of a headache can be described as a sharp, stabbing pain, thus the name "ice pick."
-It can be a single stabbing pain or feel like multiple stabs.
+The pain associated with this type of headache can be described as a sharp, stabbing pain, thus the name "ice pick."
+It can be a single stabbing pain or feel like multiple stabs2.
 To me, the pain feels similar to an ice-cream headache, but the pain is stronger and the headache doesn't last as long.

 While the pain only lasts for a few seconds, sometimes these headaches can occur in irregular clusters.
 These headaches are completely spontaneous as it can be days, weeks, months, or even years in between attacks.
 I had these headaches occasionally since I was a teenager.
-They are a rare occurrence for me, I'll have them in clusters over a span of a day and then won't have them again for about a year or two.
+They are a rare occurrence for me, I'll have them in clusters over a span of a day and then I won't have them again for about a year or two.